SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 The `dialog` functions contain code specific to how the Gem UI should look to the user.
 See next section for more details.

 #### onChange(oldState, newState) -> Component[newDataCreatorProperties]
 The onChange method is given for the UI State maintenance. (eg. making bold columns that have already been selected etc.) The properties of the Gem are also accessible to this function, so functions like selecting columns etc. is possible to add from here.
+This will be illustrated in the next section.

 #### validate(component) -> List[Diagnostic]
-The validate method performs validation checks, so the pipeline compiler gives an error before running a pipeline, in case there’s any issue with the code.
+The validate method performs validation checks, so the pipeline compiler gives an error before running a pipeline, in case there’s any issue with the values entered as properties.

 #### ComponentCode class
 The last class used here is `ExampleCode` which is inherited from `ComponentCode` class.
 This class contains the actual Spark code that needs to run.
 Here the above User Defined properties are accessible using self.props.{property}.
 The code for the Source is defined in sourceApply and for Target in targetApply functions respectively.